top of page

 Traditional Laos BBQ

-The scenery certainly catches your attention and it intensified to the east.
+The scenery certainly catches your attention, and it intensified to the east.
 In the village of Khounkham, a popular stop for 'Loop' riders, we found a guest house and went looking for dinner.
 An open air bbq restaurant filled with several groups of locals eating and drinking beer and Lao Lao (rice whisky) beckoned.
 Everyone called out “sabai dii” as we approached.

 Staring at the grill, we tried to determine the meat.
-I asked the cook and he responded “maa” - dog.
+I asked the cook, and he responded “maa” - dog.
 To ensure I understood, he pointed at a dog lying on the other side of the road intoning “woof, woof,” smiling and rubbing his belly to signify its delicious flavour.
 I took one look at Astried and immediately knew the answer lay next door at the chicken restaurant.

 Spectacular Konglor Cave